To completely confuse you in the first sentence, cacti are actually succulents!!!

 - Some plants have these cells in their roots, like some Euphorbias;

 - Others have them in their stems, like Stapeliads and Pachypodiums.

-All cacti belong to the plant family Cactaceae, and there are many characteristics that identify a plant as belonging to this family.
-Spines are not one of them!
+All cacti belong to the Cactaceae family, and many characteristics identify a plant as belonging to this family.
+But spines are not one of them!

-Don’t get fooled into thinking that a cactus is a cactus just because is has spines.
-There are many species of succulents with spines that aren’t in the Cactaceae family, such as some Euphorbias and Agaves.
-On top of that, some cacti don’t have spines at all, like most Lophophoras.
+Do not get fooled into thinking that a cactus is a cactus just because it has spines.
+Many succulents with spines are not in the Cactaceae family, such as some Euphorbias and Agaves.
+On top of that, some cacti do not have spines at all, like most Lophophoras.

 What defines true cacti are areoles.
-Areoles are what spines, glochids, branches and flowers may sprout from, and all cacti have them, while succulents other than cacti do not.
-Areoles are not hard to find – they usually look like small, fluffy, cotton like lumps on the body of the cactus.
+Areoles are where spines, glochids, branches, and flowers may sprout, and all cacti have them, while succulents other than cacti do not.
+Areoles are not hard to find.
+They usually look like small fluffy cotton-like lumps on the body of the cactus.

-So, the next time you look at a succulent, look to see if they have areoles.
-Then you will know for certain that it is a cactus, or not.
-Remember though, there are exceptions to every rule, and cacti are the hardest of all plants to identify.
-Be prepared for a lot of research and patience if you wish to identify what species of cactus your plant is.
+So, the next time you look at a succulent, see if they have areoles.
+Then, you will know for sure whether it is a cactus or not.
+Remember, though, there are exceptions to every rule, and cacti are the hardest of all plants to identify.
+So, be prepared for a lot of research and patience if you wish to identify what species your cactus is.